Updated: Feb 1, 2019

 Correspondence address: 1526 Ute Blvd Suite 111, Park City Utah 84098, USA

 Definition of personal data

 When we refer to ‘personal data’ we mean any information that allows us to identify you personally.
-Obvious examples include your name, email address, postal address etc. We will always seek to gain your explicit consent to providing this information before we collect it from you, although this may not be the only legal basis on which we collect the data.
+Obvious examples include your name, email address, postal address etc. We will always seek your explicit consent to provide this information before we collect it from you, although this may not be the only legal basis on which we collect the data.

 Other types of information, such as your computer’s ‘IP’ address or broad geographical location do not, generally, allow us to identify you directly.
 However, because in their current form, European data privacy regulations are somewhat vague in this regard, we will cover the use of such data here also.